 Notice that the lines of business are lined up across the columns so that the reader can see what do the BOBs have that your agency doesn’t and what your agency has that the BOBs don’t have.
-As you can see from analyzing the BOBs above, there are at least three things my client had to very seriously consider for further investigation: research, publications, and executive education.
+As you can see from analyzing the BOBs above, there are at least three things my client had to seriously consider for further investigation: research, publications, and executive education.

 The second issue to investigate for potential ideas is the competitive advantages of each of your BOBs - what makes them better than their rivals.
 The table bellows shows what I found with my academic centers: